Breadseed Poppies

 There are a lot of different types of poppies.
-There are the big, beautiful Oriental poppies (sturdy perennials that form big, tall patches), the freely reseeding corn poppy ( those red poppies that graced European fields and became symbolic of the Armistice of World War I), the delicate Iceland poppies for cool weather bedding flowers), the California poppy (this is only a misnomer—California poppies are not true poppies), and there’s still more.
-Then there’s the breadseed poppy…the flower with a multi-purpose pod.
+There are the big, beautiful Oriental poppies (sturdy perennials that form big, tall patches), the freely reseeding corn poppy (those red poppies that graced European fields and became symbolic of the Armistice of World War I), the delicate Iceland poppies for cool weather bedding flowers), the California poppy (this is only a misnomer—California poppies are not true poppies), and there’s still more.

-The breadseed poppy plant is a beautiful plant with gorgeous flower—though not too good for cutting.
+The breadseed poppy plant is a beautiful plant with gorgeous flowers—though not too good for cutting.
 But those big 4-6 in. wide flowers give way to big, fat, round pods that are filled with poppy seeds to use in baking.
 And they’re easy to harvest—see below for how.
 When the pod’s empty you have very cool pods for dried arrangements.

 This is an annual plant that gets started in cold weather.
 Sow it in fall or very early spring.

-Poppy seed plants are not good cutting flowers.
+Poppy seed plants are NOT good cutting flowers.
 They contain a milky sap that clogs the water-carrying ducts in the stem and prevents water getting to the flowers so the flower droops and wilts.
 But…see the Harvesting section below for a short-term fix if you need them.

 The petals are tissue paper-like and flowers span 4-6 inches.
 They come in a variety of white, pink, red and purple colors and often with a dark purple brush stroke at the base of the petal.